arieslab/tsr-catalog/docs/source/refactorings/replace-not-operator.rst

 #. removal of the *not (!)* operator within the conditional expression,
 #. replace the *assertTrue* method with the *assertFalse* method (line 293, highlighted in green).
-In addition, the developer could also use the *assertThat* method instead of the *.contains* method.

 .. image:: /pdfs/Listing9.png
    :alt: Replacing the *assertTrue* method with the *assertFalse* method